razaul1021/CodeMinds/README.md

 # CodeMinds
-# Popouse is to write functions that will show followings:
+# Purpose is to write functions that will show followings:
   - Create or add
   - Display
   - Delete
   - Update

-- I failed to understand the porpouse of this exercise
+- I failed to understand the purpose of this exercise
 - Simply uploaded the file from machine using drag and drop